jpsca/jpsca/README.md

 ### Hi!
 I'm Juan Pablo

-I code these projects to satisfy my own needs/interests, but maybe you will find them useful too.
+I code these projects to satisfy my own needs, curiosity, and interests, but maybe you will find them useful too.